Eric-peng111/Android_app_social/admin/Report.md

 <div align="center"> <img src="./images/Login.png" width="200" height="400"/> </div>

-**2.Register:** We allow people to register our app, and the registration information need to include name, e-mail, phone number, password.
+**2. Register:** We allow people to register our app, and the registration information need to include name, e-mail, phone number, password.

 We have a bug in this part, so while using this APP, you can use the user and password provided above to use the app.

 <div align="center"> <img src="./images/Register.png" width="200" height="400"/> </div>

-**3.Search a post:** Our app allows user to search for the posts they want.
+**3. Search a post:** Our app allows user to search for the posts they want.
 In addition, there are two principles to search for posts.

 - When user want to search for keywords in the title, they need to add # in front of the keywords.For example, if I want to search for “today” in the title, I need to input “#today” in the search box.